cmdcolin/SnpEff/src/docs/snpeff/build_db.md

 - building via GenBank file: CDS sequences are available within the GenBank file

 !!! info
-You can disable this check unsing command line option `-noCheckCds`
+You can disable this check using command line option `-noCheckCds`

 FASTA cds file format: